200 Phone Interview Questions To Ace Your Phone Interview

 160. How do you keep your manager informed about what is being done in your work area?

 At first glance, these questions may not have much to do with evaluating abilities.
-The way candidates answer these can tell you a lot about their character and ability to handle new and unexpected situations.
+The way candidates answer these can tell a hiring manager a lot about their character and ability to handle new and unexpected situations.

 161. How would people communicate in a perfect world?